Burning The Toast

-Which option?
 Option 1 sounds like an easy option.
-But what happens if our Toaster 2 changes over time, the toast chart is still on the wall with the original colours, but the toast now popping up isn't the same original colour.
+But what happens if the heating elements get tired and T2 changes over time, the toast chart is still on the wall with the original colours, but the toast now popping up isn't the same original colour.
 Did it get spotted by the toast operator?
 Probably not.
 It is cross your fingers and hope for the best.
 No, it's not a good option.

 Using option 2, we have everything contained in a software program, even better, we can regularly re-toast levels 1-10 so the software re-calibrates the electricity supply so the hundreds of readings we took are still accurate.
 We still know the software will correctly match the toast shades, even if the toaster elements have gotten tired.

 This is colour management.
 It is a precise method of measurement, or without it, a manual hit and miss situation.
 We do take colour management seriously… and you benefit from it, every print.

 Putting all this together in colour printing terms.